 - A beginner usually has problems using the shoulder (to go to the frog of the bow) and easily uses the elbow.
 Then, to avoid squeaking, it is preferable to start playing from the center of the bow to the tip.
 The first motion we learn is usually that one, from the middle to the tip, where only the elbow is at play.
 On the opposite, to go from the middle of the bow to the frog requires two gestures at the same time (elbow and shoulder) in order to get a straight bow.
 This is more difficult to perform; that is why it is usually after a while that this second part of the bow is used. ** In many alternative styles of music (Irish, Bluegrass, Jazz), players almost never use the bow till the frog, and that is why.** When you start and if you want a correct sound quickly, do as they do: play in the upper part of the bow.
 That way, mastering pressure and motion is easier.
 You will definitely limit your squeaking.

 Now, do not confuse a squeaking sound and a whistling string.
-I have covered in this lengthy article how to avoid our E string to whistle.
+I have covered in this lengthy article how to prevent our E-string from whistling.

-You might be interested as well by my comprehensive guide on how to make a great sound on your violin, you can read it here.
+You might be interested as well in my comprehensive guide on how to make a great sound on your violin, you can read it here.